IamNator/go-flow/README.md

 - `-v, --var` - Override flow variable (format: `key=value`)
 - `-e, --export` - Toggle default export behavior for every step; once enabled, any step that calls `save` (and does not explicitly set `export: false`) will write captured variables to `--export_path`.
 - `-ep, --export_path` - Directory (or explicit file path) for exported `save` variables.
 Directories are created only if at least one step exports data; otherwise nothing is touched.
 If go-flow cannot write to the chosen path, it prints the JSON to stdout so you still get the captured values (default path: `go-flow/exports/` generating timestamped filenames like `2025-11-07T18:42:41Z.json`).
+- `-l, --log` - Directory to store per-step logs.
+When provided, go-flow writes `<timestamp>.json` and `<timestamp>.html` so you can inspect every request/response (payloads, metadata, durations) in a browser.
+No logging occurs when the flag is omitted.

+### HTML Logs

+When `--log /path/to/logs` is set, each run produces matching JSON + HTML files.
+The HTML view uses the open-source [Pico.css](https://picocss.com) theme, so you get a polished, filterable dashboard showing every step’s metadata, payloads, and errors without re-running the flow.

 #### `go-flow new`